 - Consider having stations for each course.
 This can help prevent bottlenecks for popular items.
 You might want to have separate stations for salads, meats, vegetables, desserts, and drinks.

 - Provide extra plates, bowls, forks, knives, and spoons.
 You may have places set at the table, but it's still a good idea to offer more for your guests.
+If you don't have enough dishes, most buffets are casual enough to offer paper plates.

 - Have plenty of towels and napkins for spills that will inevitably happen with everyone serving themselves and pouring their own drinks.